Voice of Korea: Broadcasting

 Voice of Korea broadcasts on HF or shortwave radio frequencies, as well as on medium wave on 621 kHz for Japanese broadcasts aimed at neighbouring Japan.
-Some frequencies are well out of the ITU-allocated shortwave broadcast bands, making them less susceptible to interference and less likely to be listenable on older receivers.
+Two frequencies – 7570 kHz and 7580 kHz – are well out of the ITU-allocated shortwave broadcast bands (in this case the 41 metre band), making them less susceptible to interference and less likely to be listenable on older receivers.
 Recently, it has increased the share of satellite broadcasting.

 Most of the broadcasts are transmitted from the Kujang shortwave transmitter site (five 200 kW transmitters), approximately 25 km from the city of Kujang.
 A transmitter site in Kanggye (also five 200 kW) is used as well.
 A site in Pyongyang (10 transmitters of 200 kW) is also in use.

 On occasion, Voice of Korea has missed its regular service.
 The interruptions have not been explained by Voice of Korea, but they are thought to be due to engineering works at the transmitter sites, faulty equipment or because of power outages.
 In 2012 they occurred when the country was facing one of its worst electricity shortages in years.
 The off-air periods also affect North Korea's own jamming signals designed to prevent reception of South Korean stations such as Echo of Hope, Voice of the People, and KBS Hanminjok Radio.

 Voice of Korea broadcasts on the Ekspress-103 satellite along with Korean Central Broadcasting Station (KCBS) and Korean Central Television.

-Currently (as of 11 March 2021) it seems, that several foreign language programmes are identical to each other, as exactly the same music is played at the same time, only the spoken and translated parts of the programme have been amended to match the respective program language.
-This could be monitored by switching from the German evening program on 6170 kHz from 19:00 UTC to the Spanish program on 7570 kHz at 19:00 UTC and back.
-It also seems, that the shortwave transmitter, which is used for the German language service, has a rather bad modulation.
-The transmitter for the Spanish programme however seems in better shape.
+Currently (as of 11 March 2021), it seems that several foreign language programmes are identical to each other, as exactly the same music is played at the same time.
+Only the spoken and translated parts of the programme have been amended to match the respective program language.
+This could be monitored by switching from the German evening program on 6170 kHz at 19:00 UTC to the Spanish program on 7570 kHz at 19:00 UTC and back.
+It also seems that the shortwave transmitter, which is used for the German language service, has a rather bad modulation.
+The transmitter for the Spanish programme seems in better shape.

 Schedules

-This is a list of broadcasts of Voice of Korea by language as of the end of March to late October 2025, with winter frequencies as of late October 2024 to the end of March 2025 via Shortwave Info and Shortwave Live.
+This is a list of broadcasts of Voice of Korea by language with summer frequencies used from late March to late October, and winter frequencies used from late October to the end of March, via Shortwave Info and Shortwave Live.
+Exact frequencies (down to tens of hertz) are shown for all frequencies with an offset greater than 5 hertz down and 4 hertz above.
+The “v” symbol (which stands for variable) after a frequency indicates that specific frequency experiences drift and may not exactly be on the frequency shown here.
 All times are in UTC.